suhailDev01/suhailDev01/README.md

 </p>

 ---
 ## 🧑‍💻 About Me

-I'm a **BCA graduate and passionate Frontend Developer** focused on building responsive and interactive web applications.
+I'm a **BCA graduate and aspiring Full Stack Developer** passionate about building modern, responsive, and user-friendly web applications.

-- 🌱 Currently learning **JavaScript & React.js**
+- 🌱 Currently strengthening my skills in **JavaScript, React.js, and Full Stack Development**
-- 💻 Building projects to improve my development skills
+- 💻 Building projects to gain hands-on experience in **frontend, backend, and databases**
-- 🧠 Practicing JavaScript logic and problem solving
+- 🧠 Practicing **JavaScript, DSA, and problem solving** regularly
+- ⚙️ Exploring technologies like **Node.js, Express.js, and MongoDB**
+- 🚀 Interested in building **scalable and real-world web applications**
-- 🎯 Goal: Become a skilled Software Developer
+- 🎯 Goal: Become a skilled **Full Stack Software Developer**
-- 🚀 Interested in modern web development and UI

 ---